 - 1. Each dwelling shall be provided with two (2) off street parking spaces. - 2.
 Vehicular access and parking shall be provided according to the following standards: - a.
-Access to an alley:

-- 1. All access shall be taken from the alley.
-Two spaces shall be provided with 22 feet of backup space in accordance with Section 11-10-04.04, Table 12, Boise City Code. - b.
-No access to an alley: - 1.
-Interior lots with no alley access shall be required to provide a two (2) car attached garage.
+Access to an alley: - 1.
+All access shall be taken from the alley.
+Two spaces shall be provided with 22 feet of backup space in accordance with Section 11-10-04.04, Table 12, Boise City Code.

+b.
+No access to an alley:

+- 1. Interior lots with no alley access shall be required to provide a two (2) car attached garage.
 The applicant shall include design elements that will provide varied rooflines, dormers within the roofline or other architectural treatments that will avoid the appearance of garage domination.
 The setback of the garage face shall be 20 feet.
 Driveways for a two car attached garage may not exceed 20 feet in width. - 2.
 The use of a 10 foot wide shared driveway providing access to rear yard garages that are attached with a common wall on the property line is allowed.

-This property is grandfathered in with no parking.
-The parking situation is not proposed to change.
+The property has no parking.
+This situation is not proposed to be changed.

-This Finding may be waived.
+This Finding is not applicable.